explodinglabs/jsonrpcserver/README.rst

 The library provides two features:

+#.
+A ``dispatch()`` method for handling and dispatching RPC requests.
+#.
 A blueprint for handling errors, ensuring we *always* respond with json.

+Register the blueprint to your app:

 .. sourcecode:: python

+    import sys
+    from flask import Flask
+    from jsonrpcserver import bp, dispatch, exceptions

     # Create a flask app and register the blueprint
     app = Flask(__name__)
     app.register_blueprint(bp)

-A ``dispatch()`` method for handling and dispatching requests.
+Create a route and call ``dispatch()``:

 .. sourcecode:: python